Neoanarika/Searching-for-activation-functions/README.md

 - TensorFlow-GPU >=1.4

 # Setting up the docker environment
-If you do not have the right dependencies to run this project, you can use our docker image which we used to run these experiments on.
+If you do not have the right dependencies to run this project, you can use our <a alt="https://hub.docker.com/r/etheleon/dotfiles/">docker image</a>  which we used to run these experiments on.
 ```
 docker pull etheleon/dotfiles
 docker run --runtime=nvidia -it etheleon/dotfiles
 ```

 # Running the code
 First git clone the repo and then to use the code for this project is stored in src folder, so cd into the src folder